11 Signs Your Upper Back Pain Is Serious Trouble

 The ache won’t go away

 You’ve tried the DIY treatments, gotten massages, and maybe even bought a new mattress.
 If your upper back is persistently hurting, it may—very rarely—be a sign of a lung tumor.
 The American Cancer Society points out that advanced lung cancer may contribute to bone pain.
 Weight loss, chest pain, and weakness are also signs of lung cancer.
-Here are some more potential reasons your back pain treatment isn’t working.
+Make sure it isn’t also one of these potential reasons your back pain treatment isn’t working.

 You were in a car accident